Mash2488/Chicago-Food-Inspections/.ipynb_checkpoints/README-checkpoint.md

   - **Pass Rate**: 40%
 - This suggests that ZIP code 60827 may be an area of concern for food safety reform efforts.

+# 2. **Are there any patterns in inspection results or violations by facility type**
+## Note on facility types
+ - "Unknown" facility types were excluded from my analysis.
+Investigation results showed a large portion of these businesses were reported out of business.
+Keeping them would distort fail rates and misrepresent active businesses.

+- Facilities serving vulnerable groups such as senior care, shelters, daycares, and schools displayed higher inspection fail rates post the covid-19 pandemic.
+Traditional restaurants performed better, likley reflecting adaptions to stricter hygeine practices due to the covid-19 pandemic.
+Facilities handling live poultry exhibited the highest inspection fail rate among all groups, suggesting a need for increased oversight and stricter food safety protocols.

+# 3. **How did facilities adapt to the 2018 change in insepction definitions**?
+- Facilities serving vulnerable groups of people such as senior care and schools showed some of the highest increases in inspection fail rates after 2018 suggesting greater compliance challenges.

+- Facilities handling live poultry displayed a 22.4% increase in failure rates after 2018.
+This is a high risk food category and needs enhanced oversight and regulation.

+- Additionally rooftop facilities, mobile vendors, and catering services showed improved inspection outcomes.

+# 4. **Are complaint based inspections more likely to result in failing**?
+-